Asian American Studies (AAST)

 AAST 152 Introduction to the Asian American Experience 3 Units GE

-This course examines the Asian experience in the U.S. over the last 150 year by focusing on the experiences of different Asian ethnic groups.
-The focus is on early arrival and settlement, and contemporary issues in Asian American communities, including immigration, racism, and Asian American identity.
+This course examines the Asian experience in the U.S. over the last 150 years by focusing on the experiences of different Asian ethnic groups.
+Focusing on the relational racialization of Asian Americans, this course explores various historical and contemporary issues in Asian American communities.
+While the content highlights the experiences of Asian Americans, students also interrogate their own racial relationality, history, and future.
 3 hours lecture.
 (000003)

 General Education: Ethnic Studies (F)